 It’s easy!
 As an SAP Gold Partner, ASAR America is a licensed distributor and implementation partner for SAP and is therefore able to provide a comprehensive demo presentation.
-The goal of every demo is to provide the interested party an end-to-end look at the SAP FSM solution.
-Importantly, ASAR America will highlight how SAP FSM will benefit the customers specific business needs and/or challenges.
+Therefore, the goal of every demo is to provide the interested party an end-to-end look at the SAP FSM solution.
+So ASAR America will highlight how SAP FSM will benefit the customers specific business needs and/or challenges.
 Scheduling a demo is one of the first steps in choosing the right SAP solution.
-If you are interested in scheduling a demo please connect with the ASAR team at: ASAR America Inc. Website
+So if you are interested in scheduling a demo please connect with the ASAR team at: ASAR America Inc. Website

 5. Will the out-of-the-box SAP FSM Solution limit my implementation results?

 The short answer is absolutely not.
-SAP FSM’s brilliant industry inclusive design, allowing for a configurable one-size-fits all approach.
-The terms configuration and customization are often responsible for confusion linked to SAP solutions implementation.
-To begin, configuration is defined by the use of standard features, which includes design, to successfully map a business process.
+Because of SAP FSM’s brilliant industry inclusive design, allowing for a configurable one-size-fits all approach.
+Thus, the terms configuration and customization are often responsible for confusion linked to SAP solutions implementation.
+Firstly, configuration is defined by the use of standard features, which includes design, to successfully map a business process.
 Conversely, customization occurs when items which are not part of the standard features are added.
 In other words, any feature you added to SAP FSM that is not already a standard feature would qualify as customization.
-Importantly, customization is always an option that can be explored if there is a unique business need.
+So importantly, customization is always an option that can be explored if there is a unique business need.
 Configuration options are abundant with SAP FSM, and because of this customers often choose to use the standard configuration without any additional customization.

 Thank you for reading this ASAR America Inc. blog post on SAP FSM FAQ!
 Still unsure if an SAP FSM solution is right for your business?
-Reach out to one of our SAP CX Solution Engineer’s: connect here.
+Reach out to one of our SAP CX Solution Engineers.